 Aubrey Bergauer’s reputation as an organizational leader willing to test, implement, document, and share new ideas and approaches has been growing in the past few years, and Orchestras Canada has been following her work closely since 2016.
-We are delighted that she will be joining us at our conference in Calgary, leading a pair of sessions on Friday, June 1.
+We are delighted that she will be joining us at our conference in Calgary, leading a pair of sessions on Friday, June 1 – the second of these sessions is available on our Soundcloud page.

 Aubrey began as Executive Director at the California Symphony in 2014, and soon started a project called Orchestra X. This project tracked the responses of a group of culturally active people to their first experience of attending an orchestral concert.
 The California Symphony team tracked this group’s impressions of the entire concert experience, from their first website visits to conversations had on the way out of the hall.
 A report on this project can be found here – but to summarize, the reasons that culturally active people don’t attend symphony orchestra concerts are varied, and there are aspects of each part of the concert experience that are problematic in attracting and retaining new audiences.